genos/genos.github.io/_posts/2024-12-11-random-art-impls.md

 comment](https://old.reddit.com/r/ProgrammingLanguages/comments/mrifdr/treewalking_interpreters_and_cachelocality/gumsi2v/)
 by [Bob Nystrom](https://craftinginterpreters.com/), modifying our flat version to implement a stack-based bytecode interpreter.
-Every subexpression is interpreted before larger expression that uses it, and the ordering of items is all that matters.
+Every subexpression is interpreted before the larger expression that uses it, and the ordering of items is all that matters.
 We can eschew any kind of pointing or indexing, and move directly to a stack of individual instructions:

 ```rust